 4. The Scenery

 The Malecon, which is the boardwalk, is the heart and soul of the town.
-Weekends strolling the Malecon, especially at night where locals and tourists with their families come to enjoy the many vendors offering art, souvenirs, balloons, toys, drinks and food.
-There’s shows and music at the amphitheater.
+Weekends strolling the Malecon, especially at night where locals and tourists with their families come to enjoy the many vendors offering art, souvenirs, balloons, toys, drinks, and food.
+There are shows and music at the amphitheater.
 It’s quite fun, and romantic, too.
 There’s also the zoo to visit.